NTUDSA2016/homework3-svm/README.md

     Reference implementations.
 The `linux-x86_64` version
     works on any of the CSIE workstations.

-    We will use the reference `hw3_2` for grading your programming homework on CSIE workstations.
+    We will use the reference implementation `hw3_2` for grading your programming homework on CSIE workstations.

 - `tests`